zeemohamed7/men-stack-crud-app-fruits-remastered/lessons/building-a-landing-page.md

 In this lesson, you will be able to implement a landing page for a web application using Express and EJS.

-## The Landing Page
+# The Landing Page

 Every web app typically has a landing page — the first page users see when visiting your site (for example, _mycoolwebapp.com_).
-In this project, we’ll build our landing page using the **MVC pattern**:

-- **Controller** → Handles the request and decides what to show
-- **View (EJS)** → Displays the HTML the user sees

 ## Install `ejs` from NPM